UlbertAO/namaste-react/EP 6 Explore the world/readme.md

   }, []);
 ```

-in above code dependency array is empty and callback function is called when component render finished
+in above code dependency array is empty and callback function is called when component render finished only once
 so here we can do things which we need to call after rendering

 CORS plugin to bypass cors issue